laralove143/sparkle_template/README.md

 ## ✨ Features

-> _WIP_
+### Extracting Interaction Data

+This library provides methods to extract interaction data, command options and modal components concisely.

+See module documentation of the `extract` module for more.

 ## 🙋 Wanted: Issues

-Feel free to create an issue or PR for suggestions and additions
+Feel free to create an issue or PR for suggestions and additions.